thewca/wca.link/README.md

     # This may ask you to type `yes` to confirm.
     make deploy

+If you are asked for a region, enter: `us-west-2`.

 ## Lock

 The deployment uses a lock.
 If something goes wrong (or you abort mid-deploy), the lock may never be released.